cloud-spotter/JavaScript_Thermostat_exercise_wk9/ThermostatClassDesignRecipe.md

     up() {
         // Returns: undefined (side-effect below instead)
-        /* Side-effects: Changes the value of the temperature property;
+        // Side-effects: Changes the value of the temperature property;
-        Throws an exception if temperature is already at maximum */ }
+    }

     down() {
         // Returns: undefined (side-effect below instead)
-        /* Side-effects: Changes the value of the temperature property;
+        // Side-effects: Changes the value of the temperature property;
-        Throws an exception if temperature is already at minimum */ }
+    }

     setPowerSavingMode() {